brendt/stitcher.io/src/content/blog/2024-09-16-building-a-framework.md

 For me, both outcomes are fine, but I do want to know which way we're heading.

-So: next week I'm tagging the first alpha release of Tempest — that's the name, by the way, I really it.
+So: next week I'm tagging the first alpha release of Tempest — that's the name, by the way, I really like it.
 My hope — no it's not "a hope", I just want to figure out if people are interested Tempest or not, and at what scale?
 And, like I said: both outcomes are fine.

 So, there's that.
 If you want to check it out, the links are: